3oheme/3oheme.github.com/_drafts/2014-01-03-just-enough-user-testing-tools.markdown

 [PopApp](https://popapp.in/) was one of the first tools to give anyone the possibility to quickly create prototypes.
 Draw a couple of screens on paper, take some pictures with your phone camera, add a bit of interaction and share your creation :-)

 I've even reccommend this app to people with no technological background, as a way to introduce them to the prototyping world.
-The fact that the whole tool is self-contained (you can achieve the whole thing just with your phone)
+The fact that the whole tool is self-contained (you can achieve the whole thing just with your phone) and they can 'create working apps' will help them start hands-on and realise how the process is.

 ---